 Beza relied on Erasmus' work for his editions which were subsequently used by other translators.

 The implications of this discovery for our understanding of Jesus' teaching on marriage are significant.
 It means that if a man divorces his wife and marries another – even if she had engaged in some sort of sexual misconduct – he still commits adultery.
 This is what the Church Fathers taught and is in harmony with all orthodox teaching except that of the Protestant era.

-Post-Reformation teaching on divorce and adultery therefore hangs on what is an addition to the Greek text.
+Post-Reformation teaching on divorce and adultery hangs on what amounts to an addition to the Greek text.

 Recent scholarship confirmed the addition so why have modern translators continued to retain the so-called exception clause that originated with the Reformers?
 It does not appear to be an accident, either then or now.
 Humanism has had a major influence on the Reformation.

 Erasmus, a brilliant scholar and Humanist, but unlikely a converted man, provided the Greek texts of the New Testament which were used during this period for translations, including the text of the Novum Testamentum used by Beza.
 Was he the one who changed the Greek text to suit his theological views?

 The Latin text in Beza's Novum Testamentum and the Vulgate read "...except for immorality."
-It is likely that Erasmus changed the Greek text to agree with the Latin.
+Whoever changed the Greek text so it would agree with the Latin.

 It is not an uncommon practice, especially today, for Bible teachers to fish through endless English translations in order to glean the meanings they desire.
 It could be described as "reversogesis".
 Instead of going to the Sacred Text desiring what God has to say to us, it is the opposite: how can I manipulate the text to get it so say what I want?
-This is a fine art among Evangelicals of this age.
+This is a fine and well-practiced art among Evangelicals of this age.

 What major, contemporary American evangelist has not misused Holy Scripture?13